-MSCC may request records of the testing of emergency release mechanisms as part of the tug registration process or a compliance check.
+HPL may request records of the testing of emergency release mechanisms as part of a compliance check.

 Inspection of towing gear

 All fixed and running gear, including ropes, should be carefully maintained, tested, certified, and regularly inspected for wear, damage, and corrosion.
 Particular attention is drawn to the need to ensure that fairleads, lead bollards, mooring bitts, etc., are used appropriately, are free from damage, and are within their design capabilities.
 All towing gear (including heaving lines and messengers) in use should be inspected for damage before undertaking and after completing a towage operation, which is especially important for gog ropes.